estellesantini/credit-risk-classification/README.md

 While
 5. Re-evaluate the Model's Performance

 To have a good representation of the samples and have unbiased predictions, the dataset must be balanced meaning have around the same number of occurences.
 There are multiple other components assessed in the performance of a model including precision, recall, f-1 score, and overall metrics.
-The purpose of this analysis is to determine if the model had a good performance in predicting the risk of a loan.
+The purpose of this analysis is to determine if the model has a good performance in predicting the risk of a loan.

 ## Results
 <!-- The results: Using a bulleted list, describe the accuracy score, the precision score, and recall score of the machine learning model -->